dnth/vlm-parser/README.md

 # vlm-parser
 Extract visual information from your images using VLM.

-Input an image and you get the following information:
+Input an image and you get the following information extracted from the image:

 1. Detailed image caption.
 2. Bounding boxes of detected objects.